- Borrow & Request

 Where are the Disability Archives located?

-You can physically visit the DisArchives by scheduling an appointment with SCARC (subject to change according to OSU Covid-19 policies and protocols).
-Appointments must be made at least three business days in advance, and preliminary Zoom consultations are required prior to setting appointments.
+You can physically visit the DisArchives by scheduling an appointment with SCARC.
+Appointments must be made at least one business day in advance, and preliminary Zoom consultations are recommended prior to setting appointments.

 How can I get involved with the Disability Archives?

 There are several ways OSU and Corvallis community members can get involved with the DisArchives!
 If you are interested in contributing materials to the collection and/or participating in an oral history project, please visit our "Contribute" page.
-If you are interested in an internship, research, or scholarly project with the DisArchives, please contact DisArchives GTA Lzz Johnk and SCARC interim director Natalia Fernández to discuss options.
+If you are interested in research with the DisArchives, please contact Natalia Fernández.

 What is the purpose of the "content notes" that appear on some pages?